desmos-labs/desmos/docs/architecture/adr-021-subspace-specific-custom-fee-tokens.md

 ### Backwards Compatibility

-The solution outlined above is **not** backwards compatible and will require a migration script to update all existing subspaces to the new version.
-This script will handle the following tasks:
+The solution outlined above is **not** backward compatible, and it requires a upgrade to delete `x/fees` stores.
-- migrate all subspaces to have a default allowed fee tokens list.

 ### Positive